Caz Lederman: Career

 alongside Carole Cook and Anne Haddy.

 Lederman appeared in numerous film and television series, including Silent Number and Young Doctors and both the film and TV versions of Number 96.
 She played a lead role in the Crawford Productions early 1980s TV series Holiday Island.

 Her feature film and tv movie credits include thriller The Killing of Angel Street (1981), drama Winter of Our Dreams (1981), Undercover (1983), The Boy Who Had Everything (1984) and crime film Grievous Bodily Harm (1988).

 She was nominated for the 1989 AFI Award for Best Lead Actress in a Telefeature for her role in 1989 drama film Malpractice.

 Personal life

 Lederman is married to actor Bill Summers.

+She was a practising Jew, and according to Jewish records, which cite her birth name as Margaret Lederman, she died sometime prior to 2023, although this has not been independently verified by the media.